laraadeboye/AWS_projects/wordpress-hosted-on-ec2/README.md

 #
     sudo apt install mysql-server

+&nbsp;

 ##  Step 3.
 Configure MYSQL server and create a new database for wordpress

+1. Login to MySQL server
+#
+    sudo mysql -u root

+2. Change authentication plugin to mysql_native_password.
+It is important to use a [strong password](https://support.microsoft.com/en-us/windows/create-and-use-strong-passwords-c5cebb49-8c53-4f5e-2bc4-fe357ca048eb#:~:text=At%20least%2012%20characters%20long,different%20from%20your%20previous%20passwords.).

+#
+    ALTER USER 'root'@localhost IDENTIFIED WITH mysql_native_password BY '<newpassword>';

+3. Create a new database user for wordpress  named **wp_user**(Remember to use a strong password)
+#
+    CREATE USER 'wp_user'@localhost IDENTIFIED BY '<strong password>';

+4. Create a new database called **wp**
+#
+    CREATE DATABASE wp;

+5. Grant all privilges on the database 'wp' to the newly created user.
+(Note the regex in the command)
+#
+    GRANT ALL PRIVILEGES ON wp.* TO 'wp_user'@localhost;

+6. Exit the MYSQL server to return to the ubuntu wordpress-server terminal
+#
+    exit

+&nbsp;

 ##   Step 4.
 Install and Configure wordPress.
 ## Step 5.
 Install SSL on the Website.
 ## Conclusion